tsgates/arch-wiki-markdown/wiki/3G_and_GPRS_modems_with_pppd.md

     AT

-The SYSCFG line in the mode.* files is device-dependent, and likely Huawey-specific.
+The SYSCFG line in the mode.* files is device-dependent, and likely Huawei-specific.
 It does not works in Nokia phones (you may symlink mode to mode.NONE, which only sends the AT command with no effect).
 I had to investigate before achieving success with both EM770 and E220 modems.
 Despite many forums reporting a "4" trailing code, it seems that the